Page Banner

 • Control stormwater discharges from new development and redevelopment areas.

-• Implement a monitoring program.
+• Implement a monitoring/assessment program.

 The MS4 individual permits expire after a term of five years.
 Permittees must re-apply for coverage prior to expiration of each permit term (Rule 62-624.420 F.A.C.).